-5. We assume for the purposes of this report that:

-a.
-The Warsaw Pact would decide to launch campaigns a Concurrently as possible, against all regions of ACE, since this Drepresents the most difficult situation for NATO.
-The Warsaw Pact would decide to launch campaigns as nearly

-- Movement constraints could if necessary be applied on a b.
-Oregional basis, since NATO's movement requirements would differ widely from one region to another and it would be illogical to describe the move of a brigade in, say, NORWAY and another one in, say, TURKEY as forming Lpart of a two brigade NATO force. - When, in this report, the words "brigades" or "regiments" are used,
+- 5. We assume for the purposes of this report that: - (a) The Warsaw Pact would decide to launch campaigns as nearly concurrently as possible, against all regions of ACE, since this represents the most difficult situation for NATO. - (b) Movement constraints could if necessary be applied on a regional basis, since NATO's movement requirements would differ widely from one region to another and it would be illogical to describe the move of a brigade in, say, Norway and another one in, say, Turkey as forming part of a two brigade NATO force.

+6. When, in this report, the words "brigades" or "regiments" are used, they represent units of a minimum size of 1,500 men and/or 70 tanks.